 The Great Necromancer

 Desperate to defend their lands, the remaining nobles listened to the promises of an exiled wizard who promised the nobles the armies they needed in exchange for an oath of loyalty to his mysterious patrons.
-The Imperial nobles agreed would see their enemies driven out and their graveyards empty as this wizard raised the dead to fight, earning the name “the Great Necromancer”.
+The Imperial nobles who agreed would see their enemies driven out and their graveyards emptied as this wizard raised the dead to fight, earning the title of “the Great Necromancer”.

 Secrets Beyond the Plane